-We work closely with local councils to provide services in Hampshire, Oxfordshire and Buckinghamshire.
+We work closely with local councils to provide services in Hampshire and Southampton.

 Who is this service for?

 Everyone over the age of 18 with a learning disability is entitled to an assessment of their needs.

 Support with health care needs is provided for adults who: